thegetty/lod-gateway/documentation/ldp.md

 ### PATCH/PUT support (lack of)

 PATCH, the ability to alter containers once created, is not supported.
 LOD Gateway containers do not contain arbitrary data, and only support a dcterms title and description field at creation time.
+At this time, PATCH on containers or resources is not supported

+PUT is more complicated due to the rebasing - the PUT data's relative 'id' values have to exactly match the destination URI.
+With the batch `/ingest` route, the 'id' defined the destination so that it was not necessary to validate the URIs as they would simply be served from whereever they defined it.
+This is another area where a compromise will need to be defined between the existing semantics of the LOD Gateway and the LDP specification.
+It will not be complex, it just requires decisions to be made about what is acceptable and this work can be left to a later version.
+The `/ingest` mechanism will still function as expected regardless and can be used to perform PUT-like functionality.

+### VERSIONING, Slugs and LDP POST

+There is a small conflict between LDP and Slug ids, and Versioning functionality.
+Currently, a POST to a container with a Slug ID will fail with HTTP 409 if a resource exists or there are previous versions of a resource that have existed with that ID.
+Once the semantics of LOD Gateway PUT has been finalized, this will shift to match that functionality rather than fail.